Ibexian/EastMeetsKitchen/_posts/2016-11-1-vegan-palak-paneer.md

   feature: 238-1.jpg
 ---

-I'm a big fan of Indian dishes and now that I've been eating vegan, I find I can pretty easily turn many of the dishes vegan by easily making a couple substitutions.
+I'm a big fan of Indian food and now that I've been eating vegan, I find I can pretty easily turn many of the dishes vegan by making a couple substitutions.

 <figure>
     <img src="/images/238-2.jpg">